lmbalves/iris_stonefish/README.md

 Instructions

-This was tested in Ubuntu 18.04, 18.04 and 20.10 withou any know issues to this date.
+This was tested in Ubuntu 18.04 and 20.04 without any known issues to this date.

 Clone stonefish to your home directory or any oteher but the workspace for ROS, build and install on your machine.
 You can find a fork of the oroginal repo used in https://github.com/lmbalves/stonefish.git